PienvandenAbeele/Simply5GSecurity/docs/_basics/nrf.md

 <div class="row">
     <div style="text-align: justify" class="col-md-5">
         <br>
-        The Network Repository Function (NRF) keeps track of all the NFs.
+        The Network Repository Function (NRF) keeps track of all the <a href="{{ "/docs/core/" | relative_url }}">network functions (NFs)</a>.
 NFs will register at the NRF and then when a NF needs to talk to another NF, the NRF allows them to discover each other.
     </div>
     <div class="col-md-7">
         <img src="{{ "/assets/img/5gbasics/nrf_sba.png" | relative_url }}" alt="5G Overview" class="img-responsive center">